 Considering giving up your pet?

 Before making the decision to give up a pet, please look at all your options.
 Pets are family members and should not be looked at as disposable items.
 If you have to move, make sure your pet is able to go with you.
 If you or someone in your household is pregnant, know the facts about coexisting with kitty during the pregnancy.
 If you have exhausted all your options and must give away your pet, please try to find it a good home with a friend or relative.
 There are some rescue groups that will take the animal but most are already overwhelmed with other pets.
 Never drop off your pet at a farm or in the woods because domestic pets cannot care for themselves in unfamiliar environments.
 Your pet will become confused and more than likely be killed by a wild animal or hit on the road as he or she tries to return home.
-If you must, take your pet to the local shelter but be aware that more than 50% of all pets that end up in many shelters are euthanized.
-This is a sad statistic but one that we need to share with anyone considering giving up their pet.
+If you must take your pet to the local shelter, be aware that it may be euthanized if it becomes ill or unadoptable.
+Exhaust all of your options before taking your animal to the shelter.

 Emergency Preparedness: Don’t Forget Your Pets!